Is seminary right for me?

 2) The degrees offered through Logsdon are accredited by the Association of Theological Schools, the premier accrediting agency for graduate ministry preparation in North America.
 For someone considering chaplaincy, an accredited seminary degree is essential.
 The branches of the armed forces each have certain requirements of chaplains including accredited theological education.
 Also, endorsing agencies for chaplains in other settings such as hospitals frequently require accredited graduate ministry degrees.
 And for those considering further academic work (such as a Doctorate of Ministry, Doctorate of Philosophy, or another Masters degree), a degree accredited by the Association of Theological Schools is also necessary since it is often a requirement for admission to such programs.

-3) The Master of Arts in Family Ministry affords ministers the benefit of having an accredited seminary degree with specialized training in areas such as youth ministry, children’s ministry, family ministry, and pastoral counseling (non-licensable).
+3) The Master of Arts in Family Ministry affords ministers the benefit of having an accredited seminary degree with specialized training in areas of ministry related to the family, family systems, and counseling.

 4) Most churches desire to hire ministers who not only have a call, experience, and ministry talents and gifts, but they also desire (and in some cases require) that their ministers have a seminary degree.
 For someone who feels called to the ministry, choosing not to pursue seminary education limits the options and scope of ministry that the minister will have.